Divide-By-0/blog/content/posts/conviction_convos.md

 - [Aayush post-chat addendum] This is sad, since research is often some of the most interesting work that leads to the most new, cool things in the world.
 There are ways to get the [benefits of cool research without the cultural baggage](https://web.archive.org/web/20240104211647/https://marleyx.com/2023/).
   - My roommates reached out to the academic lab they respected most, offered to be a research assistant for pennies, and because they didn't have the pressure of a PhD, learned incredibly fast without any pressure to publish or perish -- and the lab loved it since they could run more experiments overall.
   - I know a few cool teams who dug through fundamental research ideas in their spare time [using technical-leaning (but still sorta pop-sciency) sites like Ars Technica as hooks] or things like MIT Tech Review etc. That led them to finding a curious idea, then them trying to reproduce it, then that becoming a startup.
 Often, many ideas are incredibly promising but the prof/student is too obsessed with research to want to production-ize it, and just following your curiosity here can be very interesting.
+  - The frontier of a field is littered with secrets and opportunities.
+Ask any researcher at the top of any field and they'll probably be able to give you dozens of ideas.

 #### Personal Convictions and Focus